 Wrap up your day with live music and salsa dancing at one of Little Havana’s lively bars.
 The neighborhood truly comes alive after dark, offering a taste of Miami’s dynamic nightlife.

 Miami’s Wynwood neighborhood is a must-see for art lovers and food enthusiasts alike.
-If you’re interested in this neighborhood then you’ll probably want to also read our guide to the best things to do in Wynwood, Miami.
+If you’re interested in this neighborhood, then you’ll probably also want to read our guide to the best things to do in Wynwood, Miami.

 Morning